viebboy/yolox_v1/README.md

 Please refer to the original README in [yolox framework](https://github.com/Megvii-BaseDetection/YOLOX) for a complete description.

+The repo was developed during 4Q2022, which is accompanied with the following [Quip report](https://axon.quip.com/t4IHA4Ab2zLT/Taser-Targeting-Human-Detection-Tracking-Q4-2022-White-Pape://axon.quip.com/t4IHA4Ab2zLT/Taser-Targeting-Human-Detection-Tracking-Q4-2022-White-Paper)

+**Quick Start**: After the installation step, you can use [train_human_detector.sh](./train_human_detector.sh) to run data preparation, training, onnx conversion on a local machine with 4 GPUs.
+Detailed description of each step is provided below.

 ## Installation

 Assuming we are in the root directory of this repo